 - Casual Interplanetary Travel: Averted all the way, since the novel tries to accurately portray what a realistic mission to Mars would be like.
 Especially one that utilizes mostly reused older equipment and avoids opting for overly high-tech solutions.

-- Executive Meddling: Occurs both in a negative and positive sence.
+- Executive Meddling: Occurs in-universe both in a negative and positive sence.
 The main positive example would be Kennedy's congratulatory speech to the Apollo 11 astronauts.
 He deliberately peppers it with openly provocative hints of "We need to follow this up with a flight to Mars ASAP !".
 He does it partly to help promote the importance of continuing US manned spaceflight past the end of the Apollo programme and partly because he wants to troll president Nixon in a Friendly Rivalry kind of way...

 - Expy / Captain Ersatz: Joe Muldoon instead of Buzz Aldrin.
 Baxter never adequately explains whether Muldoon is Buzz Aldrin with the Serial Numbers Filed Off or whether he is meant to be a wholly fictional character (though one that is similar to Aldrin personality-wise).